 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
 Payment may be requested prior to provision of the information.

-Information held by a public authority that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the FOIA or EIR.
+Information held, but not published under this scheme can be requested in writing by contacting the Met Office.
+Its provision will be considered in accordance with the provisions of the FOIA or EIR.
 Requests under the EIR may be submitted in writing or verbally.

 Last updated: 7 August 2014